Template Haskell tutorial

 We first

-and get information about it.
-We are only interested in type constructors, so we pattern onTyConI
+reifythe givennameand get information about it.
+We are only interested in type constructors, so we pattern onTyConI.
+Further, from the information thatTyConIcontains we’re only interested in the collection of data constructorscons'. -

 For every constructor we take every sub-type and construct an expression that counts the number of values that inhabit the type, this is done in